What Is Avalanche (AVAX)?

 An interesting fact about Gün Sirer is that he was one of a team of three who worked on Karma – a peer-to-peer virtual currency concept six years before Satoshi Nakamoto’s Bitcoin.
 Although it did not work out due to being timed right after 9/11 and missing the idea of merging the proof-of-work consensus protocol with minting new supply, it was still a milestone that would eventually eventuate in the future.
 While Bitcoin was still in its early days, Gün Sirer was analyzing it and found it has a flaw called selfish mining.
 He would later address this in his work on Avalanche, along with research on Ethereum he did throughout the years.

 In 2017, he presented his findings after extensive collaborative work on Bitcoin and Ethereum.
 There were several concluding remarks, among which one reads “further research is needed to decentralise permissionless consensus protocols”.
 This is where Avalanche comes in.
-Just like Cardano, it is a third-generation blockchain, meaning it builds on the foundations of first-gen (such as Bitcoin) and second-gen (such as Ethereum) platforms.

 As a descendant, Avalanche also addresses issues like scalability that previous generations have.
 Instead of relying on a single chain of validators, it is a heterogeneous network of multiple blockchains with just as many groups of validators.
 As such, the issue of long waiting times to have a transaction validated while a block is generated gets resolved.
 Currently, it has an estimated throughput of 4,500 transactions per second, far above Bitcoin’s 7 and Ethereum’s 25 TPS.
 Security thresholds are also well-above the 51% standard of other networks (80% parameterized), so it’s entirely possible to share the smart contracts system Ethereum has.